brodyd795/my-first-website/README.md

 ![image Screenshot](./screenshot.png)

-This was the very first public-facing website that I ever built.
-It's pretty terrible :sweat_smile:, but the nostalgia gives it a nice touch. :satisfied:
+This was the very first public-facing website that I ever worked on.
+It's pretty terribly built :sweat_smile:, but the nostalgia gives it a nice touch. :satisfied:

 Live url: https://relative-clauses-tool.dingel.dev/